 The parish of St Andrew is one of the greenest and most lush parishes of Barbados situated in an area known as the Scotland District.
 It was named by the early settlers as it reminded them of Scotland.
 The area is known for its stunning views and beautiful long beaches.

 You can visit the Morgan Lewis Windmill – Barbados’s only intact working sugar mill, and one of only 2 in the Caribbean.
 The National Trust of Barbados now maintains the windmill and during the months from December to April, they run demonstrations on the grinding of the sugar cane.

-We have two favorite restaurants in St James:
+We have two favourite restaurants in St James: